prestonmhorne/rl-tor-circuits/README.md

-This project applies tabular Q-Learning to learn optimal multi-hop circuit selection in Tor, a decentralized anonymity network.
+This project implements and compares three RL approaches for multi-hop circuit selection in the Tor Onion network: tabular Q-Learning, DQN with linear approximation, and A2C with linear approximation.

 Tor Project:
 - https://www.torproject.org